repleo/bounca/docs/source/getting_started.rst

 ------------------------

 BounCA is a `Django`_ application running on a `Python3`_ environment.
-While it is highly portable setup, we suggest you deploy a (virtual) machine with the following configuration:
+We suggest you deploy a (virtual) machine with the following configuration:

  - Debian Bullseye 11 Linux
  - SSH access via key authentication, and ``sudo`` for the Root user

+Ofcourse other distributions will work, but we have not tested it.

 .. _deploy-manual: